Patriarch Iustin of Romania: Patriarch of the Romanian Orthodox Church

 Patriarch Justinian died in March 1977.
 On June 12, 1977, Metropolitan Iustin was elected Archbishop of Bucharest, Metropolitan of Ungro-Vlachia, Patriarch of All Romania.
 He was enthroned at the Romanian Patriarchal Cathedral, Bucharest, on June 19, 1977.
 Iustin remained in office until he died in Bucharest on July 31, 1986, and was buried in the Patriarchal Cathedral.

 As patriarch, he led several synodal delegations to other churches: the Ecumenical Patriarchate (1978), the Orthodox Church in America Romanian Episcopate (1979), the Russian Orthodox Church (1980), the Serbian Orthodox Church (1981), the Church of Sweden (1981), the Geneva headquarters of the World Council of Churches (1981), the Bulgarian Orthodox Church (1982), the Reformed Church in Hungary (1982) and the Church of Greece (1984).
 In return, he was visited by a number of church leaders, as well as by numerous representatives of other churches and Christian denominations from all over the world.

 Patriarch Iustin paid special attention to publishing activity.
 He began the great collection Părinți și scriitori bisericești (projected to span 90 volumes), as well as the six-volume set Arta creștină în România.
 A new synod-approved edition of the Bible appeared in 1982, a new New Testament in 1979, as well as textbooks for higher theological education and for theological seminaries, doctoral theses and devotional books.
 The Patriarchate's magazines continued to be published, as well as those of the metropolitanates and bulletins for Romanian Orthodox communities abroad.

 He helped restore some of Romania's most important churches and monasteries, continuing the work he had begun at Iași.
-Among the monasteries in question are Curtea de Argeș, Cheia, Zamfira, Viforâta, Dealu, Cernica, Pasărea, Țigănești, Căldărușani, Sfântul Spiridon Nou and Sfântul Gheorghe.
+Among the monasteries in question are Curtea de Argeș, Cheia, Zamfira, Viforâta, Dealu, Cernica Monastery, Pasărea, Țigănești, Căldărușani Monastery, Sfântul Spiridon Nou and Sfântul Gheorghe.
 Moreover, he put work into his own Patriarchal Cathedral, as well as others.